Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Fixed possible invalid states for boolean filter in quick navigation.
 * Improved handling of entities without view or index actions in moderation panel and moderation block.
 * Removed usage of deprecated jQuery ajax callbacks.
+* Show information about last editor in workflow notification emails (of entities with standard fields) for moderators.
 * Several improvements for CSV and XML output (e.g. array fields and relationship data).
 * Hide link for creating related items in quick view.
 * Overhauled and improved asset handling on raw pages (e.g. for inline editing).